Boundary Layers of Accretion Disks: Wave-Driven Transport and Disk Evolution: Angular momentum transport

 \subsubsection{$\M=15$ run}

 The $\M=15$ simulation is the highest $\M$ run carried out as a part of our simulation suite described in \citetalias{Coleman2021}.
-Unlike other simulations described so far, this run shows quite substantial upper acoustic mode activity inside the star \citep{BRS13a}, see Figure \ref{fig:AM2}Db,Eb,Fb, although the manifestations of this mode type in the disk are not as clear.
+Unlike other simulations described so far, this run shows quite substantial upper acoustic mode activity inside the star \citep{BRS13a}, see Figure \ref{fig:AM2}Db,Eb,Fb, although the manifestations of this mode type in the disc are not as clear.

 In this run we witness the appearance of 7-8 vortex rolls at $r\approx 1.15$ rather early on, already by $t/2\pi=150$, see panel Da.
-These rolls drive a set of global, relatively narrow spiral arms propagating in the outer disk and making $\CS$ positive beyond $r\approx 1.1$.
-For $1<r\lesssim 1.1$ we find $\CS<0$, which could be due to the resonant modes starting to develop in this part of the disk.
+These rolls drive a set of global, relatively narrow spiral arms propagating in the outer disc and making $\CS$ positive beyond $r\approx 1.1$.
+For $1<r\lesssim 1.1$ we find $\CS<0$, which could be due to the resonant modes starting to develop in this part of the disc.

 These resonant modes do become rather prominent (and more radially extended) at later time, e.g. at $t/2\pi=350$ and $550$, see panels (Eb),(Fb).
 They keep $\CS$ negative within $r\approx 1.2$, see panels (Ee),(Fe).
 At the same time, the vortex rolls appearing earlier in the simulation merge into two (at $t/2\pi=350$) and then one vortex (at $t/2\pi=550$), see panels (Ea), (Fa).
-They give rise to the vortex-driven mode activity in the outer disk, which maintains positive $\CS$ there, albeit at a reduced amplitude compared to $t/2\pi=150$.
+They give rise to the vortex-driven mode activity in the outer disc, which maintains positive $\CS$ there, albeit at a reduced amplitude compared to $t/2\pi=150$.